-Stand up Paddleboarding (SUP) is the fastest growing sport around the world right now for good reason.
+Stand up paddleboarding (SUP) is the fastest growing sport around the world — and in Edmonton — right now for good reason.
 It’s easy, there’s a low learning curve, and most people can jump on a board their first time out with no previous experience or lessons.
 It’s also a great family sport because parents can take turns out on the water while the children play at the beach.
 Once you build up a bit of confidence, you can also start taking the kids out with you on your board.
 I was able to paddle with my son sitting on the front of my board within 15 minutes of trying SUP for the first time and we enjoy paddling together around shallow swimming areas.
 School-aged kids and teens will also be able to try paddling by themselves on a shorter board making SUP a great sport for the whole family to participate in together.

 Before you visit your first lake, you’ll need to get yourself equipped with a board, paddle, and PFD.
 The basic rule of thumb for choosing a board as a novice paddler, is the bigger the better.
 The wider and longer your board, the more stable you will be and the more weight you will be able to safely place on your board.
 While a 10’ board may be big enough for a smaller adult, it might not have enough buoyancy for an additional family member riding with you or a larger spouse taking turns with the board.
 I recommend getting a board that’s at least 11 to 12’ in length and 31-33” in center width when you first get started.